shahriar-rahman/EDA-California-Housing/README.md

     │
     ├── dataset.py              <- Scripts to download or generate data
     │
-    ├── features.py             <- Code to create features for modeling
+    ├── feature_exploration.py       <- Code for exploring dataset
     │
-    ├── modeling
-    │   ├── __init__.py
-    │   ├── predict.py          <- Code to run model inference with trained models
+    ├── feature_cleaning.py       <- Code to clean or simplify dataset
-    │   └── train.py            <- Code to train models
     │
+    ├── aggregating_statistics.py       <- Code to explore the statistical aspect of the features │
+    ├── feature_transformation          < - Transform features to prepare data
+    │
     └── plots.py                <- Code to create visualizations
 ```
 ### ◘ Execution Sequence
-1. After installation, the 'dataset.py' needs to be executed.
+After installation, the following scripts are to be executed in the following orders:
+1. dataset.py
-2. Next is 'feature_exploration.py'.
+2. feature_exploration.py
-3. Followed by 'feature_cleaning.py'
+3. feature_cleaning.py
+4. aggregating_statistics
+5. feature_transformation
 --------